Trump Highlights Health Agenda And Vows To Lower 'Unfair' Drug Prices

 Democrats are cautiously optimistic on the drug price front.
 "I really am hopeful about making strides on prescription drug legislation this year on a bipartisan basis," Wendell Primus, top health aide to House Speaker Nancy Pelosi, D-Calif., said at a conference for health policy researchers hours before the speech.

 Factors beyond the administration's actions appear to have played the biggest role in the overall slowdown.
-Drug price increases have slowed largely because patents have expired on expensive, blockbuster drugs and several years have passed since the introduction of expensive medicines to treat hepatitis C, according to independent analysts.
+Drug price increases have slowed largely because patents have expired on expensive, blockbuster drugs, and several years have passed since the introduction of expensive medicines to treat hepatitis C, according to independent analysts.

 But even as consumer drug prices have moderated, drug spending per hospital admission soared 19 percent from 2015 to 2017, a study sponsored by hospital trade groups found last month.
 That includes anesthesia drugs, chemotherapy infusions and other medicines that are not counted in the CPI.